Gout Doctor in Southfield, MI providing expert care to help you live pain free.

-Most cases of gout can be treated with medications, prescribed by a podiatrist near Wyandotte and Oak Park.
+Most cases of gout can be treated with medications, prescribed by a podiatrist near Wyandotte and Southfield.
 Medication is used to treat attacks, reduce risk of complications (onset of tophi or kidney stones), and to prevent future flares.
 They also combat the inflammation and treat pain in the affected area.
 Some medications work by either reducing the amount of uric acid produced or improving the kidney's ability to flush uric acid from the body.

 Gout is a somewhat tricky condition to diagnose because its symptoms are similar to those of other disorders.
 Most patients with gout have hyperuricemia, but not all people with hyperuricemia develop gout.

-The foot and ankle doctor in Wyandotte and Oak Park may also do a blood test to measure the concentration of uric acid in the blood.
+The foot and ankle doctor in Wyandotte and Southfield may also do a blood test to measure the concentration of uric acid in the blood.
 Just as people with hyperuricemia do not always experience gout, some people may develop gout symptoms even with a normal level of uric acid in the blood.